xrdocs/design/_blogs/2017-09-21-peering-telemetry.md

 | Native YANG               | Cisco-IOS-XR-drivers-media-eth-oper/ethernet-interface/statistics/statistic/dropped-packets-with-crc-align-errors |
 | MDT                       | Native                                                                                                            |

-**The following transceiver paths retrieve the total power for the transceiver, there are specific per-lane power levels which can be retrieved from both native and OC models, please refer to the model YANG file for additional information.**
+The following transceiver paths retrieve the total power for the transceiver, there are specific per-lane power levels which can be retrieved from both native and OC models, please refer to the model YANG file for additional information
+{: .notice--warning}

 |                               |                                                                                                                                                                     |
 |-------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|